metaplex-foundation/docs/docs/01-programs/02-candy-machine/09-available-guards/13-allow-list.md

-# Configuring Candy Machines
+# Allow List

+The **Allow List** guard validates the minting wallet against a predefined list of wallets.

-*Coming soon…*
+*More information coming soon…*

-This page is not ready yet but we’re working hard on documenting it.
+This page is not finished yet but we’re working hard on documenting it.
 Check back a bit later.

 In the meantime, you can learn more about Candy Machine V3 via the following resources: